ryannjohnson/django-schemas/README.md

 ### Foreign Keys

 Models in the same environments can be assigned relationships normally with foreign keys.
-When using the model api, related models will also throw an error if a model from the wrong db/schema combo try to be connected directly as an object.
+When using the model API, related models will also throw an error if a model from the wrong db/schema combo try to be connected directly as an object.

 ```py
 user1 = SampleUser.set_db('db1','schema1').objects.create(name="User 1")